 Evacuations started overnight.
 Midland County has over 83,000 residents, according to the U.S. Census.

 Shelter locations are in Colman High School, Bullet Creek, Midland High School, North Midland Family Center and West Midland Family Center, said Midland County Board Chair Mark Bone.

 EVACUATION UPDATE: If you have concerns about whether you should evacuate, please review the map below & read this post : https://t.co/DrfhAPUKr9— City of Midland, MI (@CityofMidlandMI) May 20, 2020

 Facebook not required to view. pic.twitter.com/sVBZMPSn00

-Kaye said local water systems are potentially at risk, and hospitals are major concern.
+Kaye said the water systems are potentially at risk, and hospitals are major concern.

 However, MidMichigan Medical Center-Midland said the facility isn't planning to evacuate just yet.

 "We have been working alongside local agencies, watching closely the rapid changes that have been occurring due to the flooding," the hospital said in a statement.
 "We have transferred a few patients that were identified by their physician. ...
 We continue to monitor the situation as it evolves."